syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% endhighlight %}

-The following code snippet provides supporting methods & class for the above code
+The following code example provides supporting methods and class for the above code

 {% highlight c# %}
 [C#]